RoboSimian: A Robot That Mimics The Movements Of Monkeys

 The RoboSimian is still under construction, and the model is awaiting the installation of hands and feet.
 The JPL team has partnered with Stanford University to design structures that will be able to grasp and manipulate objects.
 The DARPA contest is slated to begin in December, and the group at NASA has high hopes that the mechanical monkey will be able to accomplish the competition’s established tasks such as drive a utility vehicle, open doors, climb ladders and stairs, and break through walls.
 Knowing the kind of feats that real monkeys can achieve in the wild, JPL is looking forward to seeing what its artificial animal can accomplish.

-with the title RoboSimian: A Robot That Mimics The Movements Of Monkeys.
-You can bookmark this page URL https://astrofuturetrends.blogspot.com/2013/07/robosimian-robot-that-mimics-movements.html.
+You have read this articleRobots / Tech-News with the title RoboSimian: A Robot That Mimics The Movements Of Monkeys.
+You can bookmark this page URL http://astrofuturetrends.blogspot.com/2013/07/robosimian-robot-that-mimics-movements.html.
 Thanks!

-RC - Sunday, July 21, 2013
+Write by: RC - Sunday, July 21, 2013

 Comments "RoboSimian: A Robot That Mimics The Movements Of Monkeys"